 This vehicle has safety belt pretensioners for front outboard occupants.
 Although the safety belt pretensioners cannot be seen, they are part of the safety belt assembly.
 They can help tighten the safety belts during the early stages of a moderate to severe frontal, near frontal, or rear crash if the threshold conditions for pretensioner activation are met.
-And, on vehicles with side impact and roof-rail airbags, safety belt pretensioners can help tighten the safety belts in a side crash or a rollover event.
+Safety belt pretensioners can also help tighten the safety belts in a side crash or a roll-over event.

 Pretensioners work only once.
-If the pretensioners activate in a crash, the pretensioners and possibly other parts of the seat belt system will need to be replaced.
-See Replacing Safety Belt System Parts after a Crash on page 3-18.
+If the pretensioners activate in a crash, the pretensioners and probably other parts of the vehicle's safety belt system will need to be replaced.
+See Replacing Safety Belt System Parts after a Crash on page 3-20.